We may receive compensation when you click on links to products from our partners.

 This can be boring and challenging but it is a necessity.
 You need to have a plan which includes funding (cash flow, funding equipment and supplies, incorporating your networking and marketing plan, etc.).

-Regardless of your location, the from the SBA is a good place to start to help you figure out what you need.
+Regardless of your location, the the SBA is a good place to start to help you figure out what you need.
 Try not to over-build your plan, but don’t leave out the important parts either.

 Set Yourself Apart from the Competition

 What makes what you do better than the competition?
 It’s important to define these values to give you an advantage in your advertising.
-It could be anything, from offering products/services that no one else offers to provide discounts and promotions (tied to your marketing plan).
+It could be anything, from offering products/services that no one else offers to providing discounts and promotions (tied to your marketing plan).

 If you already have a background in marketing, it is worth hiring out your services to small businesses.
 They may not have the know-how or the time to market themselves effectively, and you may have the skills to assist them with branding, and finding new ways to advertise their services, such as through social media.